Consumer Medicine Information

 Do not store Ramipril Sandoz or any other medicine in the bathroom or near a sink.
 Do not leave it on a window sill or in the car.
 Heat and dampness can destroy some medicines.

 Keep it where children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.

-If your doctor or pharmacist tells you to stop taking Ramipril Sandoz, or the tablets or capsules have passed their expiry date, ask your pharmacist what to do with any that are left over.
+If your doctor tells you to stop taking this medicine or the expiry date has passed, ask your pharmacist what to do with any medicine that is left over.

-Ramipril Sandoz is available in blister packs of 30 tablets or capsules.
+Available in blister packs of 30 tablets.